ULDP-FL: Federated Learning with Across Silo User-Level Differential Privacy: Framework

 \subsection{Privacy definition}

-In contrast to GDP, which offers indistinguishability for any $k$ records, user-level DP \cite{levy2021learning, geyer2017differentially} provides a more reasonable user-level indistinguishability.
-While \cite{geyer2017differentially} focuses solely on a cross-device FL context, we re-establish user-level DP (ULDP) in the cross-silo setting as follows: \begin{definition}[$(\epsilon, \delta)$-ULDP] A randomized mechanism $\mathcal{M}:\mathcal{D}\rightarrow\mathcal{Z}$ satisfies $(\epsilon, \delta)$-ULDP if, for any two input databases across silos $D, D' \in \mathcal{D}$, s.t. $D'$ differs from $D$ in at most one user's records, and any $Z \subseteq \mathcal{Z}$, Eq. (\ref{eq:dp}) holds. \end{definition}
+In contrast to GDP, which offers indistinguishability for any $k$ records, user-level DP \cite{levy2021learning, geyer2017differentially} provides a more reasonable user-level indistinguishability regardless of the number of the records.
+While \cite{geyer2017differentially} focuses solely on a cross-device FL context, we re-establish user-level DP (ULDP) in the cross-silo setting as follows: \begin{definition}[$(\epsilon, \delta)$-User-Level DP (ULDP)] A randomized mechanism $\mathcal{M}:\mathcal{D}\rightarrow\mathcal{Z}$ satisfies $(\epsilon, \delta)$-ULDP if, for any two input databases across silos $D, D' \in \mathcal{D}$, s.t. $D'$ differs from $D$ in at most one user's records, and any $Z \subseteq \mathcal{Z}$, Eq. (\ref{eq:dp}) holds. \end{definition}

-The fundamental difference from record-level DP lies in the definition of the neighboring databases, which inherently defines user-level sensitivity.
+The fundamental difference of user-level DP from record-level DP lies in the definition of the neighboring databases.
+The user-level neighboring database inherently defines \textit{user-level sensitivity}.
 Additionally, it is important to emphasize that the input database $D$ represents the comprehensive database spanning across silos.

 If the number of records per user in the database is less than or equal to $k$, it is clear that GDP is a generalization of ULDP, and the following proposition holds. \begin{proposition} If a randomized mechanism $\mathcal{M}$ is $(k, \epsilon, \delta)$-GDP with input database $D$ in which any user has at most $k$ records, the mechanism $\mathcal{M}$ with input database $D$ also satisfies $(\epsilon, \delta)$-ULDP. \end{proposition}